 Harvest Church is a community of followers of Christ that seek to walk in God's Love and give it away.
 We are a place where broken lives are transformed as people experience the unconditional love of the Father.
 Following a model of servant leadership, Rich & Anita Manganaro head up the team at HCBA and they are joined by team members whom God has brought from across the nations.
 We are part of Catch the Fire Partners, based out of Toronto, Canada.

-Associate Pastors, David and Hannah Pelkey, love serving at Harvest Church Broken Arrow.
-While they wear many hats here, it is a joy to serve!
+David and Hannah Pelkey love serving at Harvest Church Broken Arrow.

 David and Hannah have been married since 2010.
 They are passionate about serving and love spending time with people and seeing their hearts healed.

 Senior Pastors Richard and Anita Manganaro says "Benvenuto" to Harvest Church, which is Italian for "welcome."
 Speaking of Italian, Pasta (Pastor) Rich has frequent "hankerings" for lasagna.
 With his joy for cooking, he makes the best Italian dishes this side of St. Louis all the way to Broken Arrow.
 He enjoys tapping into various culinary skills for his wife Anita and their two adult sons.
 Anita loves horses and has since she was a little girl.
 The pastoring Manganaros are like a "two-beat gait (trot)" with the move of the Holy Spirit.
 They have a heart for Jesus and a passion for restoration and healing for the broken hearted.
 Pastors Rich and Anita are excited to serve you.
 Come join Harvest Church Broken Arrow and glean from their expertise as "The Father's Love" blesses you with the "Restoration of the Heart."